phac-nml/irida/doc/administrator/galaxy/pipelines/phylogenomics/index.md

 ### Possible issues

-If, after installing all the above tools and testing the pipeline in IRIDA you get the error `GalaxyResponseException{status=400, responseBody={"err_msg": {"sec_filter|select_genotype"` as described in <https://github.com/phac-nml/irida/issues/1018> then you may need to take the following steps.
+If, after installing all the above tools and testing the pipeline in IRIDA you get the error `GalaxyResponseException{status=400, responseBody={"err_msg": {"sec_filter|select_genotype"...` as described in <https://github.com/phac-nml/irida/issues/1018> then you may need to take the following steps.

 1. Find the existing version of `bcftools_view` installed in Galaxy.
 2. Uninstall the existing version of `bcftools_view`.